 Real estate vacancies in City Center / Muck City are 4.4%, which is lower than one will find in 70.5% of American neighborhoods.
 Demand for real estate in City Center / Muck City is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the City Center / Muck City neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the City Center / Muck City neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 45.6% of the households here have four, five, or more cars.
 That is more cars per household than in 99.3% of the neighborhoods in the nation.

 Did you know that the City Center / Muck City neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.0% of this neighborhood's residents have Native American ancestry.